- Importance of the menu

 Once it’s time to actually plan the menu, the conventional wisdom is to start with a menu pattern that fits your operation and then work through breakfast, then lunch, then dinner.
 For instance, if you are planning a lunch menu, will you have soups, salads, sandwiches, pizzas, full platters, sides, desserts, and beverages?
 How many selections will you offer in each of your chosen menu categories?
 Will you have daily specials?
-Are there any other special options you might want to offer your customer?
+Are there any other special options you might want to offer your customers?

-Once you establish your menu categories, it is recommended to plan main entrees (platters) first, then the sides that go with the entrees.
+Once you establish your menu categories, it is recommended to plan the main entrees (platters) first, then the sides that go with the entrees.
 Other entrees, such as sandwiches and entrée salads are planned next, followed by soups, appetizers, additional sides, and any planned daily specials.
 Desserts and beverages finish off the categories.
-This sequence of working through the menu categories helps make sure the most expensive dishes are chosen first so the lower priced items can better fit in the plan and complement the choices offered.
+This sequence of working through the menu categories helps make sure the most expensive dishes are chosen first so the lower-priced items can better fit in the plan and complement the choices offered.
 Typically the more limited the menu choices, the easier it is to control costs, so it’s not surprising that many successful operations serve only pizza and a few Italian selections while others specialize in burgers and fries, or even just ice cream and frozen treats with a few sandwiches.
 The menu planner can consider factors such as cross-utilization of products, balance, variety, customer preferences and trends, as well as all those management factors for the entire menu mix.
 In a later chapter another management tool, menu engineering, a way to analyze the menu offerings and their popularity and profitability, will be discussed.